change-metrics/monocle/README.md

 `gerrit_login` might be specified to authenticate on the provider API.
 `gerrit_password`might be specified to use an alternate environment variable name to look for the password.
 Default is "GERRIT_PASSWORD"

-`gerrit_url_insecure` could be set to true to prevent HTTP certificate check.

 `gerrit_prefix` might be set to configure the crawler to prepend the repository name with a prefix.